NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (ii, iii).
+The answer is option (ii, iii).
 The extra stability of empty, half-filled or completely filled f subshell gives rise to this irregularity.
 The noble gas configuration of

 Question:32